laszlocph/gimlet-documentation/src/pages/blog/dont-group-environment-variables.md

 ---
 layout: post
 title: Don't group environment variables
-date: "2023-04-03"
+date: '2023-04-03'
 image: dont-group.png
-description: "This is a preiodic reminder for application developers to not group environment variables. `APP_ENV=staging` easily becomes a blocker when you do application operation."
+description: 'This is a preiodic reminder for application developers to not group environment variables. `APP_ENV=staging` easily becomes a blocker when you do application operation.'
 ---

 At Gimlet.io, we have a consulting background.
 We join teams who want to adopt containers and Kubernetes, and we create the guardrails for developers who want to efficiently use these technologies.